eclipse-fog05/website/content/docs/going-deeper/architecture.md

 ### Resources

-In Eclipse fog05 a **resource** is any kind of assett that can be assigned either in a shared or exclusive manner.
+In Eclipse fog05 a **resource** is any kind of asset that can be assigned either in a shared or exclusive manner.

 The different kinds of resources supported by fog05 are **computational resources**, such as, CPU, FPGA, GPU, **storage resources**, such as, RAM, block storage, object storage, **networking resources**, such as, 802.11 devices, tunnels and